timebertt/kubernetes-controller-sharding/docs/development.md

 secret/dummy-foo   Opaque   0      3s     shard-5fc87c9fb7-kfb2z
 ```

-## Monitoring and Continuous Profiling
+## Monitoring

-When using the skaffold-based setup, you also get a full monitoring and continuous profiling setup for observing and analyzing the components' resource usage.
+When using the skaffold-based setup, you also get a full monitoring setup for observing and analyzing the components' resource usage.

 To access the monitoring dashboards and metrics in Grafana, simply forward its port and open http://localhost:3000/ in your browser: